wallarm/product-documentation/docs/latest/user-guides/rules/configure-overlimit-res-detection.md

     If the node continues request processing after the time limit has been exceeded, it uploads data on detected attacks to the Cloud only after the request processing is fully completed.
 * Register the `overlimit_res` attack when the request processing time limit is exceeded or not

-    In the node is configured to register the attack, it either [blocks the request or forwards it to the application address](#request-blocking) depending on the filtration mode.
+    If the node is configured to register the attack, it either [blocks the request or forwards it to the application address](#request-blocking) depending on the filtration mode.

     If the node is configured not to register the attack and the request does not contain other attack types, the node forwards the original request to the application address.
 If the request contains other attack types, the node either blocks the request or forwards it to the application address depending on the filtration mode